What do we want to achieve and how are we doing?

-Progress: Between 2014 and 2015, the gap between the North East LEP area and England excluding London had increased by 9%.
+Progress: By 2017, the gap between the North East LEP area and England excluding London had reduced by 29%.

 The first version of the Strategic Economic Plan was published in April 2014.
 It followed on from the North East Independent Economic Review and set out a high level vision for the economy and included investment programmes for Local Growth Fund and European funds which were available at that time.